brucou/slim/README.md

 ![subscription wizard form modelization](https://github.com/brucou/cycle-state-machine-demo/raw/master/public/assets/images/graphs/sparks%20application%20process%20with%20comeback%20proper%20syntax%20-%20flat%20fsm.png)

 The first implementation of the [Conduit average-sized application](https://rw-kingly-svelte.bricoi1.now.sh/#/) has ~50 states, ~100 transitions and weighted 3.3KB min.gzipped.
+We estimated that writing this logic by hand may have shaved 200 bytes, which is thus the cost we pay for using state machines.

 Those preliminary results are fairly consistent.
 Assuming 30 bytes per transitions (computed from the previous data points), with a base line of 500 bytes, to reach 5KB we need a machine with 150 transitions!!
 Note that this size does not (and cannot) include the actions and guards but does represent the size of the logic encoded in the machine.